mishafarms/ESP_OTTO_HARDWARE/README.md

 # OttoDIYESPShield
-ESP32 hardware design for OttoDIY
+ESP32 hardware designs for OttoDIY

 NOTICE: This work has not been tested and verified yet ...